darryldigsit/XDR_Investigations/README.md

 # XDR_Investigations  -  June 2025 release
+If you would like to demonstrate XDR actual Threat Hunting capabilities, this is for you!
-This will create a security event that can be used to investigate a specific SANS reported threat
+This windows batch file will create a security event that can be used to investigate a specific SANS reported threat

 Scenario:
 Cisco XDR has a browser plug in that can parse observables from a html page, deliberate immediate dispositions and run a one-click investigation to see if any owned assets have made a connection.
 This can show how fast XDR detects and what an XDR Investigation looks like when there is a positive hit.